• Overview

 2. What are the alternatives for the US 101/I-580 Multi-Modal and Local Access Improvement project?

-TAM approved four alternative concepts, plus a no-build alternative, to study further in the environmental review phase.
-These four alternatives were selected from a list of nine initial alternatives.
+TAM has approved three alternatives, plus a no-build alternative, to study further in the environmental review phase.
+These three alternatives were selected from a list of nine initial alternatives.

 Alternative 2, Simms Street

 Drivers would exit US 101 northbound between the top of Cal Park Hill and the Bellam Boulevard off-ramp.
-The connector would be an elevated structure that crosses Andersen Drive and follows the alignment of Simms Street before merging with I-580 eastbound.
+A new bridge structure would cross Andersen Drive and follow the alignment of Simms Street before merging with I-580 eastbound.

 Alternative 3A

-Drivers would exit US 101 northbound near Bellam Boulevard and merge onto I-580 eastbound on a connector that crosses over the existing off-ramp.
+Drivers would exit US 101 northbound near Bellam Boulevard, cross over the existing northbound US 101 / eastbound I-580 off-ramp, and merge onto I-580 eastbound.

 Each of the proposed alternatives, except the no-build alternative, would also include the following improvements: